jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ## DigitalOcean Functions

 The Trigger.dev website covers several ways of triggering tasks from web frameworks and different serverless functions.
-They don't discuss usingDigitalOcean's Serverless Function product, so I decided to try that.
+They don't talk about DigitalOcean's serverless function product, so I decided to try that.
 Maybe someone using DigitalOcean will find it useful.

 We'll do everything with doctl, DigitalOcean's command line tool.
 Instructions, including links to the official documentation are in my GitHub repository.

 When you initialize a serverless function project with doctl you get a `project.yml` configuration file and a `packages/` directory.
 The `packages/` directory contains everything you need for one "package" and one serverless function.
 If you want more packages and/or more functions, just add more directories.
 Chances are, you'll want to change the default package and function names.
 No problem, just make sure that the new directory names match the package and function names in the `package.yml` file.
-Otherwise deployment will fail.
+Otherwise your deployment will fail.

-Packages and functions can be configured in the `project.yml` file.
 Here's the `project.yml` file for my project:

 ![DigitalOcean project.yaml](./figures/digital-ocean-yaml.png)

 It contains one package called `career-project` and one function in that package called `skills-to-careers`.
-When I started working on this, they only supported node versions 14 and 18.
+When I started working on this, DigitalOcean only supported node versions 14 and 18.
 To minimize compatibility issues, I decided to go with node version 18.

 To be on the safe side, I maxed out the memory the function can use (1GB) and increased the timeout to 5 minutes.
 Allocating this much memory to a function that does almost no work might seem a bit extreme.
 For whatever reason though, during testing, executions failed because the function ran out of memory.
 At least that's what the logs said.
 Bumping it up fixed the issue.